 Thanks to the good advice provided by my Wellington friend Tara Durdin, on my visit last year I had purchased an NZ cell phone…

-I contacted the police, informed the rent a car company of the accident, and provided a heads-up to Air NZ to say that I didn’t think I could possibly make my flight at 14:05.
+I contacted the police, informed the car hire company of the accident, and provided a heads-up to Air NZ to say that I didn’t think I could possibly make my flight at 14:05.
 I asked them to please pass a message along to the conference organizers to the effect that I regrettably would be unable to make the opening ceremonies – and the speech by NZ’s Foreign Minister, Murray McCully.

 I was glad that everyone was unhurt, but slightly bummed because my plans had been undone, and the insurance on the rented car was $NZ 1000 deductible.